 Skip to navigation Skip to content

-Suspension of payments of Assistance for Isolated Children (AIC) Scheme 102-10030040
+Suspension of payments of Assistance for Isolated Children (AIC) 102-10030040

-This document outlines whether AIC Scheme payments should be suspended, and the processes for manually coding a suspension.
+This document outlines whether AIC payments should be suspended, and the processes for manually coding a suspension.

 On this page:

-First check if suspension action can be taken
+Check suspension action can be taken

 Suspending AIC

-First check if suspension action can be taken
+Check suspension action can be taken

 Table 1